 As I write this, the recipe has 5 well-deserved stars and 406 reviews.
 It’s a dense, neatly slicing loaf with a deep brown color (thanks to the low and slow cook time and the baking soda) and a tight crumbed, moist texture.
 It’s on the sweet side, but I wouldn’t tamper with the sugar because the sugar contributes to the texture.
 Also, the walnuts cut the sweetness somewhat, so in no way is it overly sweet.
 It’s just an all-around good recipe and you should try it if you have some ripe bananas.
 You only need two.

-And speaking of bananas, here’s a trick I learned from Stella Parks.
-If you want to use your bananas but feel they could be a little riper and sweeter, mash them in the mixing bowl as the recipe directs, then crack the two eggs in a separate bowl and mix only the yolks in with the bananas.
+And speaking of bananas, here’s a trick I learned recently.
+If you want to use your bananas but feel they could be a little riper and sweeter, mash them in the mixing bowl as the recipe directs, then crack the two eggs in a separate bowl and add only the yolks in with the bananas.
 Allow the bananas and yolks to sit for 30 minutes.
 An enzyme in the egg yolks (amylase) converts the starch in the banana to sugar.
-Once your bananas looks a little darker, proceed with the recipe as written adding the whites etc.
+Once your bananas look a little darker, proceed with the recipe as written adding the whites etc.